Ghrafkly/Personal-Vault/Uni/Applied Practice 1/Assessment 3.md

 - Map strategy to flows
 - Make use of all data
 	- 80% of data is not used
+- Use data that is external to the business
+	- Weather charts
+	- Public sentiment

 https://throughput.world/blog/ai-in-supply-chain-and-logistics/
 - Accurate Supply Chain Inventory Management